Company Registration in Switzerland: Step-by-Step (2026)

 • Search by person to find all entities where an individual holds a registered function

-Every practitioner should check ZEFIX as the first step in any company formation.
+Every practitioner should check ZEFIX as the first step in any company registration.
 Name conflicts discovered after notarisation waste time and money.
+Read our full ZEFIX guide for search strategies and interpretation of results.

 Documents Required for Registration